mattermost/docs/source/process/support.md

 ## Appendix

-### A Note on Mobile Issues
+### A note on mobile issues

 Because the mobile app doesn't have a debug mode, diagnosing issues stemming from user data requires a proxy like Charles or mitmproxy.
 These will intercept and record traffic from the client which can then be replayed to reproduce issues.
 Contact your Customer Engineer for help setting these up.

-### SAML Login Issues
+### SAML login issues

-If the issue is with SAML login one important piece of information is the SAML login flow.
+If the issue is with SAML login one important piece of context is the SAML login flow.
 This contains headers and authentication information that can reveal issues that are easy to fix.
 Follow these instructions to view the SAML login flow if you are experiencing SAML authentication.

-### Checking Keys & Certificates
+### Checking keys and certificates

 Key and certificate files should never be shared, but if the error indicates a problem with the format of a key or certificate, then verify the format of the keys and certificates by running this command: